About the Sociology Program

 Why should you choose SAU’s sociology program?

-The Department of Sociology, Global Studies and Criminal Justice offers two programs leading to the baccalaureate degrees in sociology.
-The traditional sociology major is recommended for students planning to pursue graduate studies in sociology.
+The sociology major is recommended for students planning to pursue graduate studies in sociology.
 This program provides a solid liberal arts foundation in social issues and social theory that can also be useful for students interested in public service, law, ministry and many other fields where a traditional liberal arts degree is valued.
-For students with specific interests in social change, the clinical sociology major is recommended.
-This program is designed to prepare the undergraduate student for a career in planned change, as it relates to social systems.

 Concentrations in specific areas will allow the student to develop specialized skills and practical experience that will make the student better prepared for critical participation in the affairs of the contemporary world.
 Concentrations are available in social justice, community development, and international change and development.
 Concentrations in specific areas will allow the student to develop specialized skills and practical experience that will make the student better prepared to function as an effective agent of change in the contemporary world.